We provide comprehensive advice regarding all areas of Australian immigration law.

 Ideally, we advise our clients to connect with us prior to commencing the visa application process.
 That way, we can help you navigate through the tedious visa subclasses and associated application process to identify which visa is suitable for you and your circumstances.
 When engaged at the start of the application process, we can advise you on your likelihood of success, the potential costs involved, and provide you with an overview process and how long it may take.
 As some visa applications have significant government fees, a refusal due to an incomplete or defective application (which an immigration lawyer can help identify, advise on, and rectify prior to submission) may be a costly exercise without the right advice.

-Notwithstanding the above, regardless of the stage of your visa application, we are happy to assist.
+Notwithstanding the above, and regardless of the stage of your visa application, we are happy to assist.
 Our expertise as specialist immigration lawyers with years of experience will provide you with the confidence that your visa application has the best chance for success from the start by guiding you every step of the way.

 We are a full-service NewLaw immigration law firm, committed to providing top-tier legal services and expert advice on every immigration law matter we undertake.

 With our foremost focus on exceptional service for every client we work with, on every matter we work on, our unique position in the market as experienced immigration lawyers in Melbourne makes us a preferred choice for Australian immigration law services for individuals and businesses, alike.